LEANNOT/leannot.github.io/README.md

 # leannot.github.io
-A GitHub Page fro John Olaobaju's Projects
+A GitHub Page for John Olaobaju's Projects